New Jersey Lemon Law: Your Complete Legal Guide

 Step 3: Allow Final Repair Opportunity

 Give the manufacturer one final opportunity to repair the vehicle.
-This is typically a 10-day period after receiving notice.
+This is typically a 10-day period after receiving your written notice.

 If the manufacturer does not resolve your claim, file a complaint with the New Jersey Lemon Law Unit: